amitxv/PC-Tuning/docs/physical-setup.md

 - A SSD/NVMe is mandatory in the modern day due to the unreliability, degraded performance and excessive EMI of HDDs

+    - Ensure that there is always a sufficient amount of free space, investing in larger storage can help with this

+- Check condition of storage devices with [CrystalDiskInfo](https://crystalmark.info/en/software/crystaldiskinfo) and [CrystalDiskMark](https://crystalmark.info/en/software/crystaldiskmark)

+    - When purchasing a new drive, check the total host read/writes to determine whether it is unused

+- Update firmware for storage devices

 - See [Avoid Multi-CCX Ryzen CPUs (1XXX, 2XXX, 3XXX, 59XX) | Calypto](https://docs.google.com/document/d/1c2-lUJq74wuYK1WrA_bIvgb89dUN0sj8-hO3vqmrau4/edit)

 - See [Low Latency Hardware | Calypto](https://docs.google.com/document/d/1c2-lUJq74wuYK1WrA_bIvgb89dUN0sj8-hO3vqmrau4/edit#bookmark=kix.alwwrke7e395)